 After taking a TEFL course I flew to Taiwan to find a job teaching ESL.
 I started off teaching English in Taiwan as a substitute teacher.
 Until I did I subbed in a number of different schools and did monthly visa runs.
 While I was subbing I was also looking and applying for jobs that would give me a visa to stay in Taiwan.

-Subbing is a good way to start off as an ESL teacher.
+Subbing is a good way to get some experience teaching English abroad.
 If you are not ready to commit to signing a contract for a year then subbing or teaching part time is an option.
 Or if you are traveling abroad and considering it then do it.
 You can get your feet wet without all the sudden stress of taking on a new job in a foreign country.

 1. There is no commitment

 Well, there is no long term commitment.
 You don't have to sign a contract.
 Most sub jobs are just for a day or two or maybe a week or longer if someone is on break.

 Most of the time you get paid the same day unless you are subbing multiple days.
 But even then if you really need the cash you can probably negotiate that with the school.
 I found private schools in China, Korea and Taiwan that were always willing to do this.
 This is good if you just arrived in a foreign country.
 You'll get some money then and there and you won't have to wait a month or more to get your first check.

 3. The workload is lighter